Acerola-OvO/Tactile-Sensors-for-Robotic-Manipulators/README.md

 The simulation mode generates a moving synthetic contact pattern, making it possible to verify the software environment without the sensor.

+The simulation mode generates a moving synthetic contact pattern, making it possible to verify the software environment without the sensor.

+## Fabrication

+The sensor was fabricated through the following six steps.

 <table>
   <tr>
     <td align="center">